What does it mean to live a more sustainable lifestyle?

 - Use organic fertilisers.

-- Take stairs over the elevator.
-This also doubles up as a booty workout.
+- Take the stairs over the elevator.
+This also doubles up as a leg workout.

 - Use public transport.
-It’s also a great opportunity to catch up on reading and other things you couldn’t do if you were driving.
+It’s also an excellent opportunity to catch up on reading and other things you couldn’t do if you were driving.
+Listening to our podcast is a great way to pass time 😉

 Sustainable grocery shopping